Influencer Marketing Strategy

 And this is the unfortunate reality for so many influencer community managers new to their roles.

-Even with a dedicated influencer platform or CRM, sometimes your influencer community feels more like a random list of creators with no rhyme or reason.
+Even with a dedicated influencer CRM, sometimes your creator community feels more like a random list of creators with no rhyme or reason.

 That’s why segmentation is so valuable and the first thing you should do to streamline influencer community managmenet.
 Both for the sake of campaign organization and understanding who would be the best fit for your brand when it comes to creating content.